beemdevelopment/Aegis/README.md

 ## Downloads

-Aegis is available on the Google Play Store and on F-Droid.
+Aegis is available on Google Play Store, on F-Droid and on Github.

 [<img height=80 alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png"